xrkffgg/xrkffgg/quotations.md

 - Was mich nicht umbringt, macht mich stärker. —— Friedrich Nietzsche
 - You cannot swim for new horizons until you have courage to lose sight of the shore. — William Faulkner
 - Not everything that is faced can be changed, but nothing can be changed until it is faced. — James Baldwin
+- Life is what happens when you're busy making other plans. — John Lennon
+- Your time is limited, so don’t waste it living someone else’s life. — Steve Jobs
+- Be yourself; everyone else is already taken. — Oscar Wilde
+- Life isn’t about finding yourself.
+Life is about creating yourself. — George Bernard Shaw
+- Life is like riding a bicycle.
+To keep your balance, you must keep moving. — Albert Einstein
+- Knowledge speaks, but wisdom listens. — Jimi Hendrix